 A less risky, but still healthy interest rate is more like 6%.

-That is more like $60,000 a year, which is money you could live on without having to work again.
+That is more like $60,000 a year, which is money many people could live on without having to work again.

 The key is finding the right people to lend to and then understanding that making a mistake could cost you money.
 That’s where the risk comes in.